NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

 Example of Passes
 -----------------

-The effectiveness of these passes is more striking to look at in terms of an actual input graph, such as one from the framework bridge.
+The effectiveness of graph-level optimization with nGraph is more striking to look at in terms of an actual input graph, such as one from the framework bridge.

 *Figure 0* shows an excerpt from ``MobileNet v1``, a topology which makes heavy use of group convolution.